astirpe/koozic/docs/music/actions.rst

       Add at the end of the :ref:`current_playlist` and start playing the first track.
 Hidden if already in the playlist.

+   Add Recursively To Current Playlist
+      Add all tracks found recursively in the folder to the :ref:`current_playlist`.

    Add To Current Playlist
       Add at the end of the :ref:`current_playlist`.
 Hidden if already in the playlist.